fusion809/fusion809.github.io-old2/_posts/2016/12/OS/13-sabayon.md

 * Want a fairly bleeding-edge but still rather stable distribution.
 * Do not require any obscure/insufficiently popular (among Sabayon users/developers at least, as otherwise they would be in the Entropy repositories) pieces of software like RuneScape's NXT Client, SageMath or Scilab, or if one does are willing to and able to build and install said packages using Portage.
 * Do not mind having a fairly slow package manager.
 I personally find using Entropy annoying at times because when one has several packages upgrades to get it can take well over half an hour to download and install them.
-* Do not have any qualms using a distribution that is not entirely open-source.
+* Do not have any qualms about using a distribution that is not entirely open-source.

 {% include Layouts/clear.html %}